kumarallamraju/hpc/eda-poc.md

 #### Storage account.

 Depending on your organization needs you can make the Azure KV and Storage Account private link enabled.
-Follow these steps  if you need create a Storage Account with Customer Managed Keys. https://learn.microsoft.com/en-us/azure/storage/common/customer-managed-keys-configure-new-account?tabs=azure-portal
+Follow these steps below if you need create a Storage Account with Customer Managed Keys. https://learn.microsoft.com/en-us/azure/storage/common/customer-managed-keys-configure-new-account?tabs=azure-portal

 #### Azure NetApp Files